roygomel/EllipsoidalAmplitudes/README.md

 Open Python:

-First import sys:
+1. Import sys:
 >> import sys

-Second append the "Aell_Harmonics" path:
+2. Append the "Aell_Harmonics" path:
 >> sys.path.insert(0, '/the/local/folder/path/Aell_Harmonics/')

-Third import the package "Harmonics":
+3. Import the package "Harmonics":
 >> import Harmonics as H

-Forth use the "Aell_PH" function to derive the semi-amplitudes of the first three harmonics:
+4. Use the "Aell_PH" function to derive the semi-amplitudes of the first three harmonics:
 >> H.Aell_PH(teff,logg,f,i,q,band)

 Function description:
 Aell_PH derives the ellipsoidal-semi-amplitudes of the first three harmonics.